wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

 ## Step 1: Create the organizations

-1. Log in to the Super Organization.
+1. Sign in to the super organization.
     -   To log into the super organization of the console `https://<SERVER_HOST>:9443/console`.
     -   To log into another organization space of the console `https://<SERVER_HOST>:9443/o/<organization id>/console`.
 2. Create the following sub-organizations: